tstehr/recipes/Chipotle_Cauliflower_Carnitas_Tacos_With_Green_Apple_Salsa.md

 # Tacos

 While the cauliflower is cooking on the stove, you can cook your tortillas.
 You can cook them according to their package's instructions or cook them this way: I like to heat a cast iron pan over medium heat until it's pretty hot.
 Then I place a tortilla in the pan and cook for 30-40 seconds before flipping it and letting it cook for another 30-40 seconds.
 Then I transfer it to a plate and cover the plate tightly with aluminum foil.
 Repeat until you've prepared as many tortillas as you need.
 To assemble the tacos, sprinkle a little shredded cabbage on a tortilla.
-Top with carnitas, salsa, avocado, and radish slices.
+Top with carnitas, salsa, avocado or cream cheese, and radish slices.
 Repeat with the remaining ingredients.
 Serve immediately.
 Leftover carnitas can be refrigerated in an airtight container for 3 to 4 days.
 Enjoy!